 Rib roasts are really easy to make – but they are not an inexpensive cut of meat so you want to make sure you get it right.
 With a few easy steps and tools, you can make sure you have the perfect rib roast every time.

-First of all – you need a good instant-read thermometer.
+First of all – you need a good thermometer.
 That’ll ensure you get the perfect temperature every time with a minimal loss of oven heat when checking.
-Here is a great one that I use.
-And it’s got a long probe on it to make sure you can temp even the biggest roasts.
+I love the ThermoWorks brand, and specifically their Smoke model.
+With the smoke, you can leave the probe in the roast and never wonder where it is at.

 Another important part of making an awesome rib roast is the rub.
 I love to start with a base of a neutral oil.
 My current favorite is avocado oil.
 Then you mix in a combination of salt, seasonings, herbs, and spices.
-Gourmet Garden herbs are perfect for rubs like this!
-I used the garlic and oregano in this rub as well as a mish-mash of things from my spice cupboard.
+I used garlic and oregano in this rub as well as a mish-mash of things from my spice cupboard.
 I love having a fridge full of their herbs and seasonings on hand – especially in the winter when my garden isn’t producing.
-They are the closest to fresh you can get without having a plant in your kitchen.

 - 1 1/2 tablespoons kosher salt

 - Let your roast sit out of the fridge for 1 hour prior to cooking.

 - Mix together the oil and all of the spices, and rub liberally all over the top and sides of the roast.